Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

-# Lab 1 - Azure Virtual Networks & VNet Peering
+# Lab 1 - Azure VM & VNet Peering

 ## Before you Begin
 If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you using what is called sponsored Azure and that subscription is  limited to a specific set of Microsoft Azure regions.
 Please consistently use one of the following locations: